Decommissioning

 Collaboration

-Safe and sustainable4 decommissioning of oil and gas assets requires a collaborative effort across industry and governments.
+Safe decommissioning of oil and gas assets requires a collaborative effort across industry and governments.

 Industry wide collaboration will help manage the challenges arising from competition from other industries and locations for resources, equipment and decommissioning facilities.

 Woodside is an active member of the International Association of Oil & Gas Producers (IOGP) decommissioning working groups.
-As part of the IOGP, Woodside has access to subject matter experts, research data, and best practice guidelines – all of which are imperative for sustainably4 decommissioning our assets.
-Through IOGP Woodside is also contributing to the development of sustainable4 concepts for key themes within the global decommissioning landscape.
+As part of the IOGP, Woodside has access to subject matter experts, research data, and best practice guidelines – all of which are imperative for sustainably decommissioning our assets.
+Through IOGP, Woodside is also contributing to the development of sustainable concepts for key areas of interest within the global decommissioning landscape.

-Woodside is a key contributor into the Western Australian Government's LNG Jobs Taskforce - Decommissioning Working Group, focused on growing local decommissioning capability.
-We are dedicated to sharing our expertise and best practices into this collaboration between industry and government, to support the development of decommissioning skills and training, circular economy opportunities and identifying ways to simplify complex decommissioning regulatory protocols.
+Woodside is a key contributor to the Western Australian Government's LNG Jobs Taskforce - Decommissioning Working Group, focused on growing local decommissioning capability.
+We are dedicated to sharing our expertise and best practices into this collaboration between industry and government, to support the development of decommissioning skills and training, and identifying ways to simplify complex decommissioning regulatory protocols.

 In December 2024, the Australian Government released its Offshore Resources Decommissioning Roadmap, and announced the establishment of an Offshore Decommissioning Directorate that aims to “maximise the benefit of decommissioning oil and gas infrastructure to the Australian economy and the environment.”
-Woodside will continue to engage and support the Australian Department of Industry, Science and Resources, including the newly formed Decommissioning Directorate, to better understand and define high-level actions identified in the Roadmap.
+Throughout 2025 Woodside has continued to engage and support the Australian Department of Industry, Science and Resources, including the Decommissioning Directorate, to better understand and define high-level actions identified in the Roadmap.

 Footnotes